jacekgolebiewski/raspberry-box/README.md

 Application depends on:<br>
 `max7219-display` - to control led matrix using SPI interface<br>
 `pigpio` - to control gpio's: hc-sr04 and buttons<br>
-`other common packages` - support for http, websocket, typescript, tests
+`other common packages` - support for http, websocket and typescript

 ### Problem with rpio